What this article covers

 - Manual syncs: what they are, how many you get, and how to use them

 After you’ve completed your first sync or two you may have noticed that, by default, automatic syncing is enabled.
 But did you know that you can sync your projects manually as well?
-This section will guide you through the differences between manual and automatic syncs so you can get the most of our service!
+This section will guide you through the differences between manual and auto syncs so you can get the most of our service!

-Like its name suggests, automatic syncs update on their own without your input.
+Like its name suggests, auto syncs update on their own without your input.
 This means that you could use your tools freely and not worry about having to sync them yourself or even bother opening the Unito interface unless adjustments need to be made.
 They are perfect for busy project managers who don’t have time to sync every single change manually.
-You can check if automatic syncing is enabled on the Syncs page of the Unito dashboard.
-Automatic sync is enabled if the toggle next to your sync is in the ‘right’ position, and you see a checkmark.
+You can check if auto syncing is enabled on the Syncs page of the Unito dashboard.
+Auto sync is enabled if the toggle next to your sync is in the ‘right’ position, and you see a checkmark.
 Otherwise, if the toggle is in the ‘left’ position, then it is disabled.

 - 10-minute sync